JuanPabloDiaz/freeForGeeks/README.md

 - [Standard Ebooks](https://standardebooks.org/) "Free and liberated ebooks, carefully produced for the true book lover."
 High-quality ebooks.
 Library includes 401 ebooks, covering many of the best and most essential books to humanity.
 - [OpenLibrary](https://openlibrary.org/) Online library catalog, with over 20 million records, providing access to over 1.7 million scanned versions of books.
 Apart of the [Internet Archive](https://archive.org/).
 - [Archive.org Books to Borrow](https://archive.org/details/inlibrary) A collection of books that can be borrowed by registered users for two weeks at a time.
 Books can be read online or with Adobe Digital Editions (DRM software).
 Catalog includes almost 1.7 million books.
-- [ZLibrary: Books](https://b-ok.cc/) The world's largest ebook library.
-5.3 million of ebooks available for free download in almost every format.
-Includes many books still in copyright.
-A mirror of [Library Genesis](https://libgen.is/).
 - [Wikisource](https://wikisource.org/wiki/Main_Page) Free library of free-content textual sources.
 Books include those out-of-copyright, such as _Walden, or, Life in the Woods_ by Henry David Thoreau.
 You can download as PDF, EPUB, or MOBI.
 (From Wikimedia Foundation.)
 - [Early Modern Texts](https://www.earlymoderntexts.com/) Early modern philosophical texts made easier to read while maintaining the main arguments, doctrines, and lines of thought.
 Prepared by Jonathan Bennett, a professional scholar.
 Includes from Francis Bacon to Montaigne to Mary Wollstonecraft.
 - [Calibre](https://calibre-ebook.com/) Ebook manager available for Windows, Mac, and Linux.
 Read, create, and edit ebooks.